 With a brand-new board, you may be hesitant to send it on day one.
-Luckily, knowing that their R&D team like to ride hard, we wasted no time in taking the Never Summer Ripsaw off every cliff in sight.
+Luckily, knowing that their R&D team likes to ride hard, we wasted no time in taking the Never Summer Ripsaw off every cliff insight.
 From takeoff to landing, it always felt solid underfoot.
 It had great pop when airing out over rocks and always wanted to land flat and straight.

 If you’re a park rider looking for a soft board to jib and butter around the hill, the Ripsaw is not for you.
 However, it handled everything we could throw in its path on the mountain and in the backcountry.
 This included logs, jumps, cliffs and lots of deep snow.

-For experienced big mountain riders heading to Alaska this spring, a serious must have for your quiver is a Never Summer Ripsaw ($529)
+For experienced big mountain riders heading to Alaska this spring, a serious must-have for your quiver is a Never Summer Ripsaw ($549.99).

 In the market for a splitboard?
 The Never Summer Swift Splitboard shares a similar profile.
 Learn more in our Never Summer Swift Splitboard Review.